On-axis and off-axis levitation by a rotating permanent magnet: Theory

+We have just established that, when the floater is above the rotor, it cannot be ejected vertically.
+Experimentally, when the perturbation is large enough, the bounding may collapse.
+Therefore, it is necessary to study the equilibrium out of the rotational axis.
+From Eq. \eqref{avEn} we can deduce the lateral force

+This equation shows an attractive force up until $r = 2z $ and then a repelling force.
+Experimentally, the floater does not always reach $r = 2z $, and falls at smaller $r$.
+To explain this phenomenon, we must study the vertical force.
+Using Eqs.\eqref{phi} and \eqref{genformula2}, we derive

+In this equation we see that, under the condition of Eq.\eqref{condition1}, if the floater is below the rotor, there is no stable point for $r$ exceeding $\sqrt{3/2} z$.
+For $\langle F_z \rangle = 0 $, increasing the rotational speed has the same effect as decreasing the gravitational force.

+Fig.~\ref{corazon} shows the solutions to the equation $\langle F_z \rangle = 0 $ for different floaters at various rotational speeds, both above and below the rotor.
+When the floater is below the rotor, the solutions to the equation $\langle F_z \rangle = 0 $ get closer to the limit $r_{max} = \sqrt{3/2} z $ as the rotational speed increases.
+However, when the floater is above the rotor, this limit can be exceeded (see Fig.~\ref{corazon}b).
+We observe that the curve of the equation $\langle F_z \rangle = 0 $, $r_{max}$ can increase (Fig.~\ref{corazon}b) or decrease (Fig.~\ref{corazon}c) with the rotation speed.

-Fig.~\ref{3D} confirms that increasing the angular velocity deepens the potential well.
-Thus, at low velocity the floater will be more mobile and the levitation will be less stable.
+Fig.~\ref{3D} confirms that increasing the rotational speed deepens the potential well.
+Therefore, at low velocities, the floater is more mobile and the levitation is less stable.
 At higher velocities, the well becomes U-shaped.
-This corresponds qualitatively to the experimental results of Hermansen \textit{et al} \cite{hermansen2023magnetic}.
+This qualitatively corresponds to the experimental results of Hermansen \textit{et al} \cite{hermansen2023magnetic}.